These apps can help you weather the ups and downs of feelings and thoughts, and help you stress less.

 SilverCloud is a free online, self-guided, interactive mental health resource for U-M students, faculty and staff that provides cognitive behavioral interventions.
 It can help students manage day-to-day stresses and anxiety, improve resilience, learn skills to understand thoughts, feelings, and behaviors, and reduce symptoms of depression and anxiety

-Stressbusters - Daily messages, videos, and calming audio tracks, sponsored by U-M Counseling and Psychological Services.
+Stressbusters offers daily messages, videos, and calming audio tracks, sponsored by U-M Counseling and Psychological Services.

 Momentum - Daily inspiration, to-do lists, quotes, pictures for your new browser tab page